 - Pain and suffering

 - State medical malpractice damage caps

-According to Medscape, victims of failure to diagnose malpractice lawsuits receive an average settlement of approximately $425,000.
+According to Medscape, the average failure to diagnose lawsuit settlement is $425,000.
 The amount is a national average, and settlement amounts vary based on individual circumstances, such as the state where the malpractice took place.